 19.

-Around the world when asked what Gen Zs feel about LinkedIn, 80% stated that they feel confident using the platform and trust it.
-Another 70% accepted that the content they consume on LinkedIn is relevant to them.
+Around the world, when asked what Gen Zs feel about LinkedIn, 80% stated that they feel confident using the platform and trust it.
+Another 70% accepted that the content they consume on LinkedIn is relevant to them, reflecting LinkedIn user statistics on content preferences.

 Generation vs. content consumed on LinkedIn